FiditeNemini/artcraft/README.md

 2. SCP Rust server app binaries and start on required ports, ie.
    `trumpet -p PORT`.

+Before moving to AWS, the DNS A records pointed to `209.239.112.74`, which is the hostname `colossus960.startdedicated.com`.

 ### On AWS Infrastructure.

 1. The frontend is hosted on AWS + Cloudfront.